YuGu3327/FE_model_updating_for_solid_beam/README.md

 # FE_model_updating
  In short, this script is setting up, running, and processing the results of an ABAQUS simulation, and then comparing these results to experimental data.
-The script is designed to be used in an optimization loop, where the `parameter` input would be updated in each iteration to try and minimize the output of the `fitness` function
+The script is designed to be used in an optimization loop, where the `parameter` input would be updated in each iteration to try and minimize the output of the `fitness` function (i.e., the difference between the simulated and experimental results).
 =============================
 The CAE file is the SOLID BEAM, which for updating